morgan-carr/first-assignment/reflections/reflection2.md

 # Data Science Reflection 2
-## Computational Ethnography and Chronic Illness
+## Computational Ethnography and Curation of Data for Chronic Pain and Invisible Disability